All posts

 Do virtual mailbox providers accept non-US residents?

-All three services — Anytime Mailbox, iPostal1, and Traveling Mailbox — accept non-US residents.
-Setup requires completing USPS Form 1583 with notarized identity verification, which can be done remotely through online notary services for $10-25.
+All eight services covered here accept non-US residents.
+Setup requires USPS Form 1583 with notarized identity verification — doable remotely via video call for $10-25.

 Does having a virtual mailbox in a state create tax nexus there?

-A mailing address alone does not create tax nexus in a state for a foreign-owned LLC with no operations in that state.
-However, the analysis depends on specific facts including where revenue is generated and where services are performed.
+A mailing address alone does not create state tax nexus for a foreign-owned LLC with no operations there.
+But the full analysis depends on where revenue is generated and where services are performed.

 How long does virtual mailbox setup take for international customers?